Whiteknight/ParserObjects/docs/v5/sequences.md

 This sequence converts line endings to `\n`, it ignores `\r` characters, and uses `\0` as the end sentinel.
 These values can be changed with the `SequenceOptions<char>` parameter.

 **Notice**: The exact implementation returned from each of these methods may be different depending on the length of the stream and the encoding used.
-Simpler cases (where the stream length is shorter than the size of the internal buffer, or when a single-byte encoding such as ASCII is used) may be able to return optimized sequence types.
+Simpler cases (where the stream length is shorter than the size of the internal buffer, or when a single-byte encoding such as ASCII is used) may be able to return optimized sequence types. *Code to the `ISequence<char>` abstraction and do not depend on any specific concrete implementation*.

 **Notice**: Multi-byte encodings read from a long stream have a limitation that *a checkpoint cannot be created between the low and high characters of a surrogate pair*.
 This is due to a problem calculating the exact position of the underlying stream when we are between parts of a single codepoint which uses a variable-length encoding.
 For example, if we have a UTF8 encoded input stream with a 4-byte astral plane codepoint, which C# converts to two `char` values encoded in UTF16, it's not meaningful to ask what the position is of the stream in the middle of that code point.
-Resetting to the location in the stream somewhere in the middle of the 4-byte codepoint will leave the reader in an undefined situation because subsequent bytes can only be understood in terms of the entire codepoint.
+The stream reader cannot be reset into the middle of that codepoint, because it cannot understand the last few bytes without having the first byte available.
+If you are dealing with variable-length encodings such as `UTF8` or `UTF16` and may be parsing characters with surrogate pairs, you cannot call `.Checkpoint()`, `.GetBetween()`, or `.GetRemainder()` in the middle of the surrogate pair. `.Peek()` and `.GetNext()` will work in that situation, however.
+The underlying sequence will throw an exception for malformed input if there is an unmatched high or low surrogate, so if your code reads a high surrogate you should be able to read the low surrogate with confidence that you will receive it, so do you not need to set a checkpoint between them.

 ### Read Bytes from a File or Stream